 Maybe you’re not comfortable seeing a mental health professional in person right now.
 If that’s the case please consider a telehealth service.

-A strong immune system begins with eating a healthy diet, minimizing toxins, getting adequate sleep and exercise, reducing stress (Ha!
-These days?) and taking science-backed supplements — when appropriate.
+A strong immune system begins with a healthy diet, minimizing toxins, getting adequate sleep and exercise, reducing stress and taking science-backed supplements when appropriate.

-I often hear friends and family say they’re taking vitamin C, D Airborne and zinc.
-All good but it many cases, not enough.
+I often hear people talk about vitamin C, D and zinc.
+Those are all helpful, but in many cases, not enough.

 I take COVID-19 very seriously.
 I also leave the house a lot.